 Or join the private Facebook group for simple tips on going green!

-Inspect your garden tools.
+Inspect your garden tools

 Make sure your tools aren’t rusty, your hose doesn’t have holes and your basket handles are firmly attached to your basket.
 Having your produce fall all over the ground because the basket breaks is not fun.
 Check out my list of essential gardening supplies and make sure you have everything on hand.

-Plant seeds and seedlings once threat of frost is over.
+Plant seeds and seedlings once threat of frost is over

 Once you have your spring garden chores finished, you can go ahead and plant your seeds.
 Make sure you read the package directions for exact timing, placement, and growing needs since all plants are different.
 Check out my seed starting tips for a few ideas on how to get started.

-Diane has a Bachelor’s degree in Microbiology with a Minor in Health Management and Policy.
-She spent many years working in cancer research, academics, and biotechnology.
+Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
+She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
-She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging as a way to share this knowledge with others.
-While passionate about health and the environment she can’t quite give up her favorite Cheetos and Diet Coke!
+She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.